 - Location: Sustainable Research Institute, University of Leeds

-- Research Area: Business models, low energy retrofit, buildings, pluralist economics and finance, distributed energy
+- Areas of expertise: Business models, low energy retrofit, buildings, pluralist economics and finance, distributed energy

 Project Title: PROSEU: PROSUMERS FOR THE ENERGY UNION – Mainstreaming active participation of citizens in the energy transition